-Skimmer:
+Skimmer

-Baffle:
+Baffle

-4.7 Runoff Coefficients and Curve Numbers for Stormwater Systems
+4.7 Runoff coefficients and curve numbers for stormwater systems.

 Stormwater management ponds, including dry retention ponds, detention ponds with filtration, dry detention ponds with underdrains, and wet detention ponds, shall be considered as 100% impervious.
-The area, calculated from the top of the pond, shall be directly connected impervious areas in calculating composite runoff coefficients (c), and composite curve numbers (CN).
-Pervious pavement, pavers and other such surfaces shall use the runoff coefficient of the most impervious underlying material.
-Limerock, gravel, clay, and millings are semi-impervious materials.
+The area, calculated from the top of the pond, shall be directly connected impervious areas in calculating composite runoff coefficients (C), and composite curve numbers (CN).
+Pervious pavement, pavers and other such surfaces shall use the runoff coefficient as the below ground.
+Compacted limerock or clay and millings shall be considered semi impervious.